European shares rebound after 4 days of selling

 “Investors in Europe in particular, who sought safe haven in Japanese stocks, sold their holdings as the tension surrounding Ukraine escalated,” he added.

-Investors are cautious about the risks of inflation and a global economic slowdown in the wake of higher oil prices.
-US President Joe Biden imposed an immediate ban on imports of Russian oil and other energy in response to the invasion of Ukraine, in a move that could limit economic growth.
+Investors are cautious regarding the risks of inflation and a global economic slowdown in the wake of higher oil prices.
+US President Joe Biden imposed an immediate ban on imports of Russian oil and other energy in response to the invasion of Ukraine, in a move that might limit economic growth.

 Nikkei fell under the weight of a decline in employment agency Recruit Holdings, which fell 4.46 percent, while Kikkoman soy sauce maker shares lost 6.67 percent.
 Shares of Fast Retailing, owner of clothing store Uniqlo, gave up early gains to close 0.66% lower.